isomerpages/moe-jurongpri/_philosophy/General Information/SLS.md

 description: ""
 third_nav_title: General Information
 ---
 ![](/images/Banner.png)

+SLS
+===

 * [Annexes to Letter to Parents](/files/Annexes%20to%20Letter%20to%20Parents.pdf)

-SLS Support for Home-based Learning (HBL)
+### SLS Support for Home-based Learning (HBL)
 -----------------------------------------

-**School Operating Hours**
+<b>School Operating Hours</b>

-During school operating hours, students should contact the **School-based Helpline** for SLS queries including all SLS access matters such as password reset and unlocking of accounts, as well as queries about lesson assignments.
+During school operating hours, students should contact the <b>School-based Helpline</b> for SLS queries including all SLS access matters such as password reset and unlocking of accounts, as well as queries about lesson assignments.

-**School-based Helpline: 65618837 (Mdm Ezzah / ICT Manager)
+<b>School-based Helpline: 65618837 (Mdm Ezzah / ICT Manager)
-Mondays - Fridays: 8:00 am - 12:00 pm**
+Mondays - Fridays: 8:00 am - 12:00 pm</b>

 For other matters, students can email the SLS Helpdesk at [helpdesk@sls.ufinity.com](mailto:helpdesk@sls.ufinity.com).
 When emailing the SLS Helpdesk, they should include their full name, name of school and form class.

-**Non-School Operating Hours**
+<b>Non-School Operating Hours</b>

-Students can only contact the **SLS Helpdesk** outside the school operating hours.
+Students can only contact the <b>SLS Helpdesk</b> outside the school operating hours.

 SLS Helpdesk: 6702 6513